-If you assume that you have a food allergy, don't start an elimination diet immediately.
-It is always better to take medical advice before you start it.
-You may experience different signs of allergy like hives, rashes, swelling, and hardship in breathing.
+However, if you suspect that you have a food allergy, don't start an elimination diet immediately.
+It is always necessary to test your food allergies, learn about food sensitivities and take medical advice before you start an elimination diet.

 Five popular elimination diets are used widely:

 A basic elimination diet is an effective method to identify food allergies and sensitivities.
 It removes several possible allergens from the diet and identifies which foods are causing issues such as bloating, indigestion, inflammation and even migraines.
 It is a brilliant way to reduce inflammation due to hypothyroidism (Hashimoto's thyroiditis).